peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 Replace 192.168.0.0 with the IP address of your server.
 If you are unsure what your IP address is, run the following command(s):
 - hostname -I | awk '{print $1}'

-### NOTE: This method only works on local network unless you port-forward.
-If you want to setup multiple websites on the same server use the Linuxize source or [click here](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/#setting-up-a-virtual-host):
+### NOTE: This method only works on a local network unless you port forward.
+If you want to setup multiple websites on the same server use the Linuxize source or [click here](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/#setting-up-a-virtual-host).

 [Phoenixnap Apache Installation Steps](https://phoenixnap.com/kb/how-to-install-apache-web-server-on-ubuntu-18-04) || [Linuxize](https://linuxize.com/post/how-to-install-apache-on-ubuntu-20-04/)